Download PDF

 - FDI Inflow:

-Thailand’s economic freedom score is 63.2, making its economy the 70th freest in the 2022 Index.
-Thailand is ranked 13th among 39 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Thailand’s economic freedom score is 60.6, making its economy the 80th freest in the 2023 Index.
+Its score is 2.6 points lower than last year.
+Thailand is ranked 16th out of 39 countries in the Asia–Pacific region, and its overall score is higher than the world and regional averages.

 Background

 Thailand has experienced 19 military coups since becoming a constitutional monarchy in 1932.
-The period since 2006 has been particularly turbulent and in 2014 resulted in a coup led by former army commander and current Prime Minister Prayut Chan-ocha.
-National legislative elections held in March 2019 solidified the power of the junta-aligned Phalang Pracharat party.
-After the death of long-ruling and much-loved King Bhumibol Adulyadej, his son, King Maha Vijiralongkorn, was crowned in 2019.
-In a rare challenge to the monarchy, pro-democracy protests that began early in 2020 have continued.
+In 2019, national legislative elections solidified the pro-junta Phalang Pracharat party’s power.
+In 2022, the supreme court suspended Prayut Chan-ocha from the premiership while it considered claims that he was exceeding the constitution’s term limit clause.
+Prawit Wongsuwan, another royalist military officer, is acting prime minister.
+After King Bhumibol Adulyadej died, his son, King Maha Vijiralongkorn, was crowned in 2019.
 Thailand’s free-market economy benefits from relatively well-developed infrastructure.
 Exports of electronics, agricultural commodities, automobiles and parts, processed foods, and other goods account for approximately two-thirds of GDP.

 Rule of Law